jamesplease/redux-resource/CONTRIBUTING.md

 of the website will automatically update and refresh your browser.

 Once you're done, commit your changes and open a Pull Request.
 Also, thanks!

+##### Useful npm Scripts

+These scripts are useful when working on the website.

+- `npm run docs:watch`: Starts up a local version of the website.
+- `npm run docs:clean`: Wipes your locally-built version of the site.
+This can be useful if you run into any weird errors.
+- `npm run docs:publish`: Publishes the site.
+Only collaborators on the GitHub project will be able to run this one.

 ### Adding Yourself as a Contributor